 Flowers Found in Italy

 Spring and now Summer have arrived with gorgeous flowers in Italy – found everywhere you look.
 This explosion of color and fragrance is around almost every corner in Tuscany and Umbria (other regions too) – and a photographer’s dream.
 The season starts in March when you’ll begin to see individual flower buds dot the landscape.
-It is, however, during the months of April and May when you’ll spot jaw-dropping fields in picturesque settings painted with red poppies, and white, pink and purple wisteria.
+It is, however, during the months of April and May when you’ll spot jaw-dropping fields in picturesque settings painted with red poppies, and white, pink, and purple wisteria.
 If you love flowers, you should consider visiting Italy in the late Spring and Summer.

-These red beauties will start gracing us with their presence about April/May.
+These red beauties will start gracing us with their presence in about April/May.
 In Tuscany, however, it is probably more to the end of May to really enjoy the full blooms throughout the hills.
 One of my favorite places to catch these delicate flowers is along the train tracks.
 Their seeds scattered from the wind will just show up in the most unexpected places.

 The Small Town, Massarosa

 My friend JoAn, an amazing photographer and fellow blogger took me for a 30-minute trip outside of Lucca to this small town.
 She and her husband, Jim had stopped there the previous week and she wanted to go back for more photo captures.
 I was a very willing participant.
 The area was filled with lavender, sunflowers, and lotuses.
 Lotuses?
-I had seen them in ponds but a farm of lotuses?
+I had seen them in ponds but a farm of lotuses.
 She had me intrigued.

 As we walked down a short path, I stopped – frozen in my steps as the field of lotuses came into view.
 My hand covering my open mouth, I gazed at JoAn.
 I’m sure a tear might have begun to well in my eyes.
 I was stunned at the beauty before us.
 Shades of pink and white – right in front of us!
 I’ve never seen lotuses before and I was astonished at their beauty.
 You can catch JoAn’s post about them too!